B23admin/kubectl-config-cleanup/README.md

 https://github.com/kubernetes/kubernetes/issues/73791

 - Attempting to overwrite the source kubeconfig will wipe the config completely.
+  - `config-cleanup` does not support [merging kubeconfig files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#the-kubeconfig-environment-variable)
+  - This behavior is consistent with the behavior of `kubectl config view --raw > ~/.kube/config`

 i.e. Dont do this: `kubectl config-cleanup --kubeconfig=~/.kube/config --raw > ~/.kube/config`
-This behavior is consistent with the behavior of `kubectl config view --raw > ~/.kube/config`

-A simple *example* shell script `kubectl-config_swap` in your path can easily solve for this:
+A simple shell script `kubectl-config_swap` in your path can easily solve for this:
 ```bash
 #!/usr/bin/env bash
 set -euo pipefail